albertdow/jupyterlab-conda-tutorial/README.md

     conda config --set auto_activate_base false

-If you want to simply copy what I use (which should have quite a lot of the things you would need + ROOT 6.18 installed as well, i.e. you can work outside of CMSSW completely if you like):
+If you want to simply copy the environment I use (which should have quite a lot of the things you would need + ROOT 6.18 installed as well, i.e. you can work outside of CMSSW completely if you like):

-Copy the `environment.yml` from `/home/hep/akd116/public_html/Random/` to your local:

     conda env create -n myenv_py3 --file environment.yml python=3

+This command may take a while.

 ### Quick install instructions for conda with JupyterLab: